Cocaaladioxine/bigquery_terraform_vscode/README.md

 This extension is a personal project that aims at simplifying work involving BigQuery and Terraform.
 This extension was developed during my free time to address the challenges of repetitive tasks and streamline our processes at my job.

-In my company, where BigQuery and Terraform are frequently utilized, I noticed a need for simplification.
+In our company, where BigQuery and Terraform are frequently utilized, I noticed a need for simplification.
 Drawing inspiration from familiar ETL tools like Talend and Stambia, I've incorporated features that aim to bring back that simplicity, just like the "reverse schema" button.

 It's important to acknowledge that while the extension helps increasing efficiency, it does have its limitations.
 Handling intricate Terraform code, in particular, presents challenges.